 The project also includes research colleagues Olivia Veatch, Assistant Professor, Psychiatry and Behavioral Sciences, KU School of Medicine, and Peter Smith, Senior Associate Dean for Research, School of Medicine.

 Research Rising is a five-year initiative investing more than $12 million in four interdisciplinary projects that will address critical challenges facing humanity.
-The projects, which align with one or more of KU’s five strategic research areas, will allow emerging areas of research at KU to blossom through recruitment of key faculty expertise.
+The projects, which align with one or more of KU’s five strategic research areas, will strengthen emerging areas of research at the university.

 Toward a precision approach